-Note: This data sheet summarizes the features of this group of PIC24FJ devices.
+Note: This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
+Refer to Section 21.
+"UART" (DS39708) in the "PIC24F Family Reference Manual" for more information.

-The Universal Asynchronous Receiver Transmitter (UART) module is one of the serial I/O modules available in the PIC24 device family.
+The Universal Asynchronous Receiver Transmitter (UART) module is one of the serial I/O modules available in the PIC24F device family.
 The UART is a full-duplex asynchronous system that can communicate with peripheral devices, such as personal computers, LIN, RS-232 and RS-485 interfaces.
 The module also supports a hardware flow control option with the UxCTS and UxRTS pins and also includes an IrDA encoder and decoder.